Dalek variants: Standard Dalek

-Three minor variations to the standard "new series" design have been shown.
+Minor variations to the standard "new series" design have been shown.
 The single Dalek seen in "Dalek" differs from those appearing in subsequent episodes in that the lower shoulder collar is the same brass colour as its slats, instead of being bronze.
 A Dalek is seen in "The Parting of the Ways" (2005) with its plunger replaced by a spherical appendage incorporating a three-pincer claw and an extendable cutting torch.
 The story shows it being used by the Dalek force invading the Satellite 5 space station to breach an internal blast door.
 The toy manufacturer Character Options has used the term "Assault Dalek" on promotional material and packaging for licensed scale Dalek action figures having the claw/cutter appendage.
 The episode "Victory of the Daleks" (2010), set during World War II, features two "New Series" Daleks masquerading as British secret weapons.
 Their casings are painted in camouflage green with a Union Jack replacing the identifying ideogram on the dome front.
 Canvas ammunition pouches are fixed around the shoulders and in one scene a Dalek is shown operating outdoors with opaque fabric covers fitted over its dome lights.
 The Daleks are also seen carrying a tea tray and box files with their plungers angled upward, an ability not previously demonstrated.
 These Daleks are referred to as "Ironsides" in the story.
+The BBC webcast mini-episode "The Final Battle" (2024) features a red Dalek with gold hemispheres, collar and slats, and two dull silver versions with black hemispheres and a dark grey collar, one of which has a three-pronged appendage replacing the plunger.